|Type of medicine||Dopamine receptor agonist|

 Getting the most from your treatment

-- Any changes in your behaviour such as an increased desire to gamble, binge eat, or an increased sex drive.
+- Changes in your behaviour, such as a desire to gamble or an increased sex drive.

 - Keep all medicines out of the reach and sight of children.